-Bago (approx. 2 hours by car/train): An ancient capital of the Mon kingdom, Bago offers historical and religious sites.
+Bago (approx. 2 hours by car/train): An ancient capital of the Mon kingdom, Bago offers historical plus places of worship.
 It is known for its reclining Buddha (Shwethalyaung), the towering Shwemawdaw Pagoda, plus the distinct Kyaik Pun Pagoda.

-Thanlyin (Syriam) (approx. 1 hour by car): A historic port town across the Yangon River.
-Its primary attraction Kyauktan Ye Le Pagoda, a floating pagoda.
+Thanlyin (Syriam) (approx. AN hour by car): A historic port town across the Yangon River.
+Its main attraction Kyauktan Ye Le Pagoda, a floating pagoda.
 Thanlyin also contains remnants of Portuguese the history of colonization.

 While Yangon is a city center, some natural getaways are accessible for a different scenery.